drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-As mentioned above, natural extensions of this work are expanding the stimulus set to include vowels, other languages, and continuous speech, and testing listeners of other language backgrounds.
+As mentioned above, natural extensions of this work are expanding the stimulus set to include vowels, other languages, and continuous speech, and testing listeners of other language backgrounds.  \add{Several other researchers have made inroads in these directions already, especially with regard to continuous speech} [e.g., @LalorFoxe2010; @MesgaraniEtAl2014; @DiLibertoEtAl2015;
+@DiLibertoLalor2017; @KhalighinejadEtAl2017].
 In addition, there are other theories of phonological representation that could be assessed using this technique, such as articulatory phonology [@BrowmanGoldstein1989; @BrowmanGoldstein1992], or the featurally underspecified lexicon model [@LahiriReetz2002;